projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 -------------------------------

 .. note::
-   Skip this step if you are using a Kaby Lake (KBL) NUC.
+   Skip this step if you are using a Kaby Lake (KBL) Intel NUC.

 Go to **Chipset** -> **System Agent (SA) Configuration** -> **Graphics Configuration** and make the following settings: